-- Honored the tribe's decision whether or not the child meets the ICWA definition of an "Indian child": - Provided proper and timely notice to the tribe; - Followed placement preferences under ICWA; - Unreasonably removed a child from a non-Native placement; - Maintained regular contact with the tribe and/or collaborated with the tribe; - Made "active efforts" to prevent the breakup of the Indian family; and - Adequately promoted the best interests of the child by presenting reports and recommendations in cases before a tribal court, when the department continues to provide child welfare services.
+- Honored the tribe's decision whether or not the child meets the ICWA definition of an "Indian child"; - Provided proper and timely notice to the tribe; - Followed placement preferences under ICWA; - Unreasonably removed a child from a non-Native placement; - Maintained regular contact with the tribe and/or collaborated with the tribe; - Made "active efforts" to prevent the breakup of the Indian family; and - Adequately promoted the best interests of the child by presenting reports and recommendations in cases before a tribal court, when the department continues to provide child welfare services.

-By establishing a state Indian Child Welfare Act, SB 5656 clarifies existing policies and practices and reduces confusion regarding state and federal legal requirements affecting Indian children, families and tribes.
+ICWA was established to protect the best interests of Indian children and to promote the stability and security of Indian tribes and families.
+Under current state law, the requirements of the Federal ICWA already apply to all child custody proceedings under RCW 13.34 and RCW 26.33.
+Establishing a state Indian Child Welfare Act, ESSB 5656 clarifies existing policies and practices and reduces confusion regarding state and federal legal requirements affecting Indian children, families and tribes.
 This bill addresses many of the issues discussed above.
 For example, this bill:

-- Reiterates that tribal membership is determined by the tribe, is not necessarily limited by blood quantum and that the tribe's decision is final; - Establishes in state law requirements to make a "good faith effort" to determine whether the child is an Indian child, including consulting with the parents, persons with whom the child resides and any other person who may have knowledge about the child's heritage; - Requires that the Indian child's tribe receive notice of any child custody proceeding and of their right to intervene; - Defines the term "active efforts" and specifies that this means taking the parent or Indian custodian through the various steps of the case plan and not simply handing the parent a list of referrals; - Clarifies that any potential harm resulting from interfering with the bond between a child and foster care provider shall not be a basis for terminating parental rights of an Indian child; and - Provides a specific remedy (vacate a court order and hold additional proceedings as necessary) if there is a violation of this act.
+- Reiterates that tribal membership is determined by the tribe, is not necessarily limited by blood quantum and that the tribe's decision is final; - Establishes in state law requirements to make a "good faith effort" to determine whether the child is an Indian child, including consulting with the parents, persons with whom the child resides and any other person who may have knowledge about the child's heritage; - Requires that the Indian child's tribe receive notice of any child custody proceeding and of their right to intervene; - Defines the term "active efforts" and specifies that this requires making timely and affirmative efforts to provide reasonably available and culturally appropriate preventative, remedial or rehabilitative services and not simply handing the parent a list of referrals; - Clarifies that any potential harm resulting from interfering with the bond between a child and foster care provider shall not be a basis for terminating parental rights of an Indian child; and - Provides a remedy if there is a violation of this act- an aggrieved party may petition the court to invalidate such action.

-Establishing a Washington State Indian Child Welfare Act will help assure the consistent application and enforcement of laws and policies designed to protect the best interests of Indian children and promote the stability and security of Indian tribes and Native families.
+Establishing a Washington State Indian Child Welfare Act will help assure the consistent application and enforcement of federal and state laws and policies designed to protect the best interests of Indian children and promote the stability and security of Indian tribes and Native families.
 Thank you for this opportunity to provide you with our thoughts on this proposed legislation.